 The Order-Level Materials (OLM) Special Item Number (SIN) under the GSA Multiple Award Schedule (MAS) Contract (also known as the GSA Schedule) is a unique SIN.
-If you’re not already familiar with OLM, we’ll walk you through the overview below to see if your company could benefit from adding this specialized SIN.
+It was first introduced in 2018 and underwent significant updates in 2026, which are intended to minimize the need for open market items.

 - What is the Order-Level Materials SIN?